 - Tops of the shoulders: Symmetrical injections into the trapezius muscle

-The number and placement of Botox injections for migraine you receive depends on your specific treatment plan.
+The number and placement of Botulinum injections for migraine you receive depends on your specific treatment plan.

 6. What can I expect?

-7. Are there any Botox for migraines side effects?
+7. Are there any Botulinum for migraines side effects?

 Minor side effects may include: